-Angela V. Carter is an associate professor in the Department of Political Science at the University of Waterloo, fellow at the Balsillie School of International Affairs, and a co-investigator on the Corporate Mapping Project.
+Angela V. Carter is an associate professor in the Department of Political Science at the University of Waterloo and a fellow at the Balsillie School of International Affairs.

 Receive the latest UBC Press news, including events, catalogues, and announcements.Subscribe to our newsletter now